DS-100/sp24/gradproject.md

 The graduate project element will require the following deliverables:

-### Upcoming Deliverables:

 - **Group Formation + Research Proposal:** You will form a project group and submit a google form stating your intended topic and a brief implementation plan.
 Please see [below](#group-formation--research-proposal) for more information.

-### Future Deliverables (subject to change):

 - **Checkpoint 1: EDA + Internal Peer Review 1:** Submit a write-up and code for Exploratory Data Analysis on your dataset.
 Additionally, submit an internal peer review.
 More information [below](#checkpoint-1-eda--internal-peer-review).
 - **Checkpoint 2: Mandatory Check-In:** Write a one-pager of your progress, focusing on the modeling approaches your team explored, and review it with a course staff member.
 Further details [below](#checkpoint-2-mandatory-check-in).
+- **Internal Peer Review 2:** Submit the second internal peer review form.
-- **Project Report First Draft + Internal Peer Review 2:** Submit the first draft of your report, detailing your EDA and modeling efforts, along with any necessary code.
-An internal peer review is also required.
+- **Project Report First Draft:** Submit the first draft of your report, detailing your EDA and modeling efforts, along with any necessary code.
-- **External Peer-Review:** Provide feedback on other project teams' work.
+- **External Peer-Review:** Provide feedback on other teams' work.
 - **Final Project Report:** Submit the final project report, including all necessary code.
 Ensure all relevant feedback from the first draft and external peer reviews are incorporated.
-Additionally, you are required to make a brief 5-minute YouTube video recording of the project.
+Additionally, you are required to submit your test set results and make a brief 5-minute YouTube video recording of the project.

 ### Teamwork